danielobembe/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of 4 steps.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+Firstly, I converted the image to grayscale.
+I then ran canny on the grayscale image to produce edge-detected image.
+I followed this by running a hough transform on the canny ouput to detect lines which followed the strongest gradient.
+And, lastly, I applied an image mask to focus only on the region of the image I was interested in.

+Regarding the draw_lines() function - I initially tried using the cv2.fitline() function to find the parameters for the best fit line - which worked.
+However extrapolating did not work [I'm still looking into this].
+To draw a thicker outline, however, I ended up increasing the thickness of the lines in the original function.

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+The main shortcoming in my current pipeline is the flawed extrapolation.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+A possible (and currently being researched) improvement - is implementing a better method for calculating the ends of the currently drawn lines.